Cbeck527/the_dishwasher/alexa_meta/publishing_info.md

 ### Example Phrases

  - Alexa, ask the dishwasher about the dishes
- - Alexa, tell the dishwasher the dishes are dirty
+ - Alexa, tell the dishwasher that the dishes are dirty
- - Alexa, ask the dishwasher if it's dirty
+ - Alexa, tell the dishwasher the dishes are clean

 ### Category